What You Need To Know About Motorcycle Lane Splitting Laws In Illinois

 If on the other hand, a rider’s lane-splitting action leads to bodily harm, the charge can be increased to a Class C felony which normally carries a jail term.

-Therefore, if you violate motorcycle lane splitting laws in Illinois, you’re subject to the charges commensurate of your offense.
+Therefore, if you violate motorcycle lane splitting laws in Illinois, you’re subject to charges commensurate with your offense.
 As a motorcyclist, you should be careful to adhere to these laws to avoid legal implications that might end up being very costly to you.

 Steps To Take After A Lane-Splitting Motorcycle Accident